 L397- What about water stress during seed maturation?
 Would this affect the size and dormancy status of the seeds in different populations?

-In agreement with the reviewers comment, waters stress can affect seeds during maturation decreasing the level of dormancy as well as seed size and seed production.
+Thanks for your comment.
+In agreement with this comment, water stress can affect seeds during maturation decreasing the level of dormancy as well as seed size and seed production.
 We have incorporated such ideas in L 510-512.

 L428-494: The text can be more concise.